How do I sign up for an Online Catawba course?

 How will final grades be issued?

-How will my child’s participation in Online Catawba affect my homeschool status?
+How does Online Catawba affect my homeschool status?

-Homeschoolers can take a class (or multiple classes) through Online Catawba.
-If parents pay the $500 per course, students are considered "visiting" students and can maintain homeschool status.
+- Homeschoolers who take classes through Online Catawba are considered "visiting" students and can maintain homeschool status.

-Yes.
-A student can take all courses from home.
-If the student was previously a homeschooler but wants to enroll in Online Catawba courses and remain at home, please contact your school of residence to speak to the Online Catawba Counselor.
-If you want your child to be involved in school activities, the student must become a Catawba County Schools student.
+Yes!
+Students can take all courses from home.
+If the student was previously a homeschooler and wants to enroll in Online Catawba courses, contact your school of residence to speak to the Online Catawba Counselor.

 Courses are semester courses.
 Full-year courses may be an option in the future.